Sunday, September 29, 2024

 Jenner then gives us his political manifesto, and he's...not wrong.
 He opines that humanity's survival depends on a healthy environment, but humanity destroys it anyway.
 As people, we want to be heard but don't listen, we push our pain onto people we don't understand, we would destroy our world before we would see our foes' prosper.
 He describes these flaws as "terminal deficiencies."
 Ian tells Jenner that he (Jenner) killed his daughter, and Jenner wonders how may daughters Ian has killed.
 (Fair point.)
 Ian asks what Jenner wants, and he tells Ian that this time he wants Ian to help him save humanity from itself.

-On Burga's ship, Cross commanders a smaller ship and makes a run for Venus, where Ian uses a rusty mattress spring to pick his cell lock and break free.
+On Burga's ship, Cross commanders a smaller ship and makes a run for Venus as the Marshal watches from his ship.
+On Venus, Ian uses a rusty mattress spring to pick his cell lock and break free.
 He enters Jenner's hut, where Jenner is meditating.
 Ian raises a knife and...jams it into his forearm.

 The missile strike destroys the camp, and the M.S.A.'s soldiers later find Ian's tracking device in the rubble, confirming that Ian joined Jenner.